Vancarii/gitgpt/README.md

 </p>

 - Error handling and prevention:
-  - If prompts are sent without network connect
+  - If prompts are sent without network connect, users will be notified of the error and suggested to check their network
-  - If users try to login with null input boxes
+  - If users try to login with null input boxes, it prompts them to input a value
   - History shows any older changes made allowing users to revert back to an older version if errors were made
   - Users are shown a guide to effectively navigate the new code editor screen and inform them of possible actions

 - System feedback:
     - functionalities not yet implemented (not part of the main 2 tasks) are shown a popup for feedback
     - After accepting the new changes or editing the text in the file, there will be a M shown beside the filename, indicating the file has new changes saved.
-Then you will be able to push these changes back to the GitHub repository in the next step.
 You will also be able to undo and redo, and view the history of changes made.

 <p align="center">